-This spring, we are providing eleven Creative Aging programs at various locations including senior centers.
-There will be more programs in the fall, so please keep checking this link to find out when the next opportunity to register for a Creative Aging program is posted on our online events calendar.
+Check out the Fall 2015 listings of our Creative Aging programs at various locations including senior centers.
+There will be more programs in the spring, so please keep checking this link to find out when the next opportunity to register for a Creative Aging program.

 Information for Older Adults and their Caregivers

 Services for Older Adults has compiled a list of helpful links for older adults, caregivers, professionals, researchers and anyone else who is interested in learning more about the lives of older adults.